ironArray/Caterva2/README.md

 }
 ```

-Also, we can ask for the url of a root:
+Also, we can ask for the URL of a root:

 ```sh
 cat2cli url foo